lampajr/hyperfoil.github.io/_posts/2021-02-09-hf-beginner-guide-2.md

             addToInt: numImages--
 ```

 The scenario does not host a simple list of sequences anymore; we have moved the original sequences under `orderedSequences` and added another section `sequences` with sequence `fetchImage`.
 The scenario starts with one instance of `fetchWebpage`, when this completes a single instance of `fetchJson` is created.
-There are no `fetchImage` instances at the begining - `sequences` hosts only definitions but does not create any instances.
+There are no `fetchImage` instances at the beginning - `sequences` hosts only definitions but does not create any instances.
 For details see [documentation]({{ '/userguide/benchmark/scenario.html' | absolute_url }})

 In the request in `fetchJson` we have registered a handler for response body; This handler applies the `.gallery[].url` query and stores the URLs in an array stored in the session variable `gallery`.
 This array has 10 slots; as any other resource in Hyperfoil scenario this array is pre-allocated before the benchmark starts.
 Therefore we need to limit the size - if there are more images than slots the other URLs are simply discarded.